GSA-TTS/piipan-open-source/docs/quick-start-guide-dev.md

-# So you're an Engineer on the NAC
+# So you're an Engineer on the Piipan

-Hello and welcome to the NAC Engineering Team!
+Hello and welcome to the Piipan Engineering Team!
 As you may have seen, there’s a lot of documentation to sift through, so where do you start?
 Great question!
 This guide is here to help.

-This guide is meant to introduce how the NAC works for Engineers.
-It threads together various NAC subsystems and workflows to show you how everything works as a whole at a high level.
+This guide is meant to introduce how the Piipan works for Engineers.
+It threads together various Piipan subsystems and workflows to show you how everything works as a whole at a high level.
 It may touch on program specifics where needed, but for deeper dives into the history and purpose of the project, see the [project overview](https://github.com/18F/piipan#overview).

-This guide will show you how to perform each of the key features that are currently implemented in the NAC in a developer/playground environment.
+This guide will show you how to perform each of the key features that are currently implemented in the Piipan in a developer/playground environment.

 ## Prerequisites